 Researches from UCSD conducted a survey of American smoking habits.
 They found out that almost 15% of the respondents suffering from mental health disorders have tried vaping.
 Meanwhile, only 6.6% of people without mental disorders did the same.

 The only way vaping can cause anxiety is to become an indirect trigger of an attack.
 Usually, anxiety attacks happen when a person feels that something is not right.
 Vaping can increase the heart rate and make the vaper feel unusual.
 This can inadvertently cause an anxiety attack.
 However, if you’ve never suffered from mental conditions, such as depression and anxiety, vaping can’t become their cause.

 Some people may deem Vaping expensive and worrying about the cost can also trigger anxiety.
-However, there are ways to save on the vaping products, such as a vape subscription box by Mr. Vape.
+However, there are ways to save on the vaping products, such as a vape subscription boxes.

 If you suffer from depression, anxiety, and panic attacks, it’s important to study the side effects of vaping in order not to panic when you feel certain changes in your condition.
 Important: Vaping can accidentally trigger an existing mental condition but can’t cause it.

 One of the most common questions about vaping is whether it helps with stress.
 Yes, it does.
 Vaping helps you relax and fight stress.
 In most cases, the stress is caused by the lack of vaping in the first place.
 Meaning, if you have a certain addiction, being left without the substance can make you feel aggravated.
 This works in the same manner for cigarettes, vaping, and even sex.